 Thirdly, there is a sub-family of E lenses that were known as E”S” or E(S) lenses.
 The type name of these (based on lens name rings) was special in that the E and S were separated by the core specifics of the lens (As in: “MAMIYA-SEKOR E 50mm 1:1.7 S” This is a significant difference and helps distinguish these lenses from the “mamiya/sekor ES” lenses used by the predecessor series of cameras (Mamiya XTL/X-1000).

 I’ve tried to find detailed information regarding what data those electronic contacts would be used to communicate, but with no luck so far.
 Maybe I’ll have to pick up a multimeter and find out for myself.
 It is also possible that the core functionality in some of these contacts has been essentially a form of lens coding (I honestly cannot imagine what else a manual lens would need 10 contacts for…)

 There is – however one relatively quirky feature with Mamiya Z-lenses: While the lenses sport a classic aperture ring with click stops, that aperture ring actually does very little (it certainly does not manipulate the aperture).
 Instead, aperture control is based on a) the user selecting an aperture value; b) the lens communicating that value to the camera; the camera stopping down the aperture at the time of shooting.

-One interesting aspect of the Mamiya Z mount is that it is – sort of – compatible with the Mamiya NC mount (Mamiya CS lenses), in that you could mount Mamiya CS lenses straight onto a Mamiya Z mount camera, but with a quirk: That such lenses would have limited compatibility and would be mounted at a 90° rotation.
+One interesting aspect of the Mamiya Z mount is that it is – sort of – compatible with the Mamiya NC mount (Mamiya CS lenses), in that you could mount Mamiya CS lenses straight onto a Mamiya Z mount camera, but with a quirk: That such lenses would have limited compatibility (no way for the camera to stop down the aperture) and would be mounted at a 90° rotation.

 Mamiya Z mount specifications